WordPress/gutenberg/docs/data/data-core-blocks.md

 ### setFreeformFallbackBlockName

-Returns an action object used to set the block name for freeform content fallback.
+Returns an action object used to set the name of the block used as a fallback for non-block content.

 *Parameters*

  * name: Block name.

-### setFallbackBlockName
+### setUnregisteredFallbackBlockName

-This is a deprecated alias of `setFreeformFallbackBlockName`.

-Returns an action object used to set the block name for freeform content fallback.
+Returns an action object used to set the name of the block used as a fallback for unregistered blocks.

 *Parameters*